8 pieces of advice for a new pastor

 8. Learn the history of the church.
 You need to be able to tell the old, old stories as well as anyone.

-3 replies on “8 pieces of advice for a new pastor”
+3 responses to “8 pieces of advice for a new pastor”

 Andy, thanks for the great post.
 Its all very practical advice, but sometimes its easy to lose sight of in the chaos of starting a new position.
 I especially like your emphasis on building relationships in the church.
 Good stuff!